chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 Description of the case
 -----------------------

 This simulation consists of two stages: filling (0-4 s) and discharge (4-7.5 s) of particles.
 Anand et al. uses periodic boundaries in the z axis allowing to use a thin width for simulation.
-This case do not use periodic boundary in Lethe.
-Prior minimizing the impact of collision of particle with walls in z axis, the width and the number of particle were multiplied 6 times.
+Since those are not available at the time in Lethe, we do not consider periodic boundaries.
+To minimize the impact of collision of particle with walls along the z axis, the width and the number of particle were multiplied by 6 (40740 particles instead of 6790).
 This corresponds to a width of 15 times the particle diameter.

 Parameter file
 --------------